| Experience,

 they were prudent enough to install a burglar alarm and a safe in their

 bungalow for valuable items and cash.
+One evening when

 Mrs Lo was out of town, her husband returned from work alone to find that